France steps up verbal war with EU's Barroso

 When Barroso was first appointed in 2004, he was most strongly backed by Britain with support from Germany.
 France lost out, with its commissioner given only the lowly transport portfolio, and would not want that to happen again.

-(Additional reporting by Emmanuel Jarry, Mark John and Natalie Huet in Paris; Noah Barkin in Berlin; Editing by Gareth Jones, Paul Taylor and Peter Graff)
+(Additional reporting by Emmanuel Jarry and Mark John in Paris; Noah Barkin in Berlin; Editing by Gareth Jones and Paul Taylor)